A Training-free Sub-quadratic Cost Transformer Model Serving Framework With Hierarchically Pruned Attention: Introduction

 \section{Introduction}

-Large transformer-based generative models trained on huge datasets have recently demonstrated remarkable abilities in various problem domains, such as natural language understanding (NLU)~\citep{touvron_llama_2023}, code generation~\citep{roziere_code_2024}, and multi-modal question answering~\citep{liu_improved_2023}.
-This is made possible by the effectiveness of the self-attention mechanism, which is the core of the Transformer architecture that learns $T^2$ pairwise relationships between all tokens in the given sequence of $T$ tokens.
-Despite their success, as the model size and cost of state-of-the-art Transformer-based generative models continue to grow, the quadratic complexity of the attention mechanism is increasingly becoming a critical obstacle, which is exacerbated with a growing demand to deal with with longer sequences.
+Large Transformer-based generative language models (LLM) trained on huge datasets have recently demonstrated remarkable abilities in various problem domains, such as natural language understanding~\citep{touvron_llama_2023}, code generation~\citep{roziere_code_2024}, and multi-modal question answering~\citep{liu_improved_2023}.
+This is made possible by the effectiveness of the attention mechanism, which learns $T^2$ pairwise relationships between all tokens in a sequence of $T$ tokens.
+Despite their success, the quadratic complexity of the attention mechanism makes it increasingly challenging to meet growing resource demands when processing longer sequences.

-To overcome this limitation, previous works have suggested different approaches to more efficiently handle longer sequences.
-FlashAttention~\citep{dao_flashattention_2022, dao_flashattention-2_2023} has reduced the inference space complexity to $O(T)$ by fusing the attention score and context computation to avoid storing $T^2$ attention scores.
-However, its time complexity still remains $O(T^2)$, which could be a critical limitation when running inference with long contexts (10k+tokens).
-Many other works~\citep{lee_sea_2023, beltagy_longformer_2020, zaheer_big_2020, tay_sparse_2020, kitaev_reformer_2019, tay_synthesizer_2021, liu_transformer_2021} tackle the issue by sparsifying the attention matrix, either statically or dynamically, or approximate attention mechanism using kernel methods in order to reduce the time and space complexity of the attention mechanism.
-However, these works are not widely employed in real-world LLM services because they often lead to performance degeneration due to drastic changes in the computation flow and/or are too complex to implement efficiently to achieve actual speedups.
-Moreover, they often require a large amount of fine-tuning or even pre-training from scratch, which can be prohibitively expensive and prevent the timely deployment of the production-ready pre-trained models.
+Various approaches have been suggested to handle longer sequences efficiently to overcome this limitation.
+FlashAttention~\citep{dao_flashattention_2022, dao_flashattention-2_2023} has reduced the space complexity to $O(T)$ by fusing the component computations to avoid storing $T^2$ attention scores at one time.
+However, its time complexity remains $O(T^2)$, making it less applicable to inference tasks with long contexts.
+Many other methods~\citep{lee_sea_2023, beltagy_longformer_2020, zaheer_big_2020, tay_sparse_2020, kitaev_reformer_2019, tay_synthesizer_2021, liu_transformer_2021} tackle the issue by sparsifying the attention matrix or approximate the attention mechanism using kernel methods to reduce its quadratic complexity.
+However, these works are not widely employed in real-world LLM serving frameworks because they often lead to performance degradation due to drastic changes in the computation flow and are too complex to implement efficiently for actual speedups.
+Moreover, they often require extensive fine-tuning or even pre-training from scratch, which can be prohibitively expensive and prevent the timely deployment of production-ready pre-trained models.